Wednesday, February 21, 2024

 Patagonia, with its stark beauty, inspires me to consider that our major civilizations up north are coming to an end in another sense: Modern governments, in two areas fast becoming critical to human existence, do not represent their citizens' interests in a democratic fashion.
 This is not to say that there aren't elements of democracy in the world, for instance in the current US national election voters enjoy some representation with familiar campaign issues like immigration and abortion.
 But as important as these issues are, they are not as important as the following two questions- stemming from foreign and tech policy- neither of which has the status of campaign issue:

 1. Will our children and grandchildren inherit a habitable planet, or one turned into a toxic wasteland by nuclear war?
-As the next post (Kissinger's nuclear war) suggests, this question will be decided with zero input from citizens at large.
+As the next post ("Kissinger's nuclear war") suggests, this question will be decided with zero input from citizens at large.
 On the question of nuclear war, it will not matter whom or what you vote for, or even if you vote.

 2. What sort of humans will we become as the species takes charge of its own evolution with emerging technologies in AI and biology?
 In one hundred years or less we may not be recognizable as human in the currrent sense.
 Scientists, the military and business interests are driving our evolution.
 No influence on the process is available to voters in the 2024 US national election or any other election in the world.